CodingKittyCat/Liz-MidiMaid-And-Songs/README.md

 ---

 ### 🪞 Step 1: Select Your MIDI File
-When prompted, a file picker will magically appear!
+When prompted, a file picker will magically appear.
 Just select the `.mid` file you want The Maid to work on.

 ---